edleno2/JensenSWControl/Readme.md

 A pull down resistor of 270 ohms was added from the DAC pin to ground in order to get the DAC to pull down to lower values.

-By using the test bed I was able to determine that range of voltages that the Jensen radio will interpret for each control function.
-In addition I found a few additional functions:
+By using the test bed I was able to determine the range of voltages that the Jensen radio interprets for each control function.
+In addition I found a few more functions:
 - Fast Forward: Move forward in the current media file
 - Rewind: Move backward in the current media file
 - Menu: Navigate to the radio's menu display